How Do I Write a Video Production Creative Brief?

 Every video needs a core message that can be condensed into a single sentence or a couple of sentences.
 This is the heart of what the video needs to convey, and it must be directed to your audience and in service of your goals.
 Your core message differs from your goal because it is how you convince your audience to complete that action.
 If your desired action is to sell a service, your message has to describe to your audience why that service is useful for them.

 A core message is important enough that you should spend some time testing and refining it.
 Your marketing is going to be tilted towards displaying this single message as concisely and powerfully as it can.
 While there can be secondary messages, there shouldn’t be too many; it will obfuscate and confuse.

 Step Four: Choose Your Video Content Type

 Example: Our content will be a high quality commercial/infomercial, geared at describing the product.

 At this stage, you should be identifying the type of product that you’re interested in creating.
-Explainer videos, branding videos, commercials — all of them are shot differently and with different goals.
+Explainer videos, branding videos, infomercials, commercials — all of them are shot differently and with different goals.
 However, the goal itself does not override the content type; you can have a commercial that’s designed for brand awareness, for instance, or you could have a branding video that’s designed to encourage sales.

 The type of content you want to create is going to have a tremendous impact later on.
 It will inform your budget, deadlines, and your distribution centers.
 By deciding early on which type of content you’re creating, you can quickly find the answers to many of these technical questions.

 Remember: you aren’t set on a specific content type.
 You can have a commercial that has some “explainer” qualities or you can have a brand awareness video that is like a commercial.
-You can talk to your video production company about any adjustments that you might want to make.
+You can talk to your video production company about adjustments that you might want to make.

-Step Five: Figure Out Your Distribution
+Step Five: Figure Out Distribution for Your Video

 Example: Our video will be distributed on our site and on third-party social media, such as YouTube.